How concussion affects your brain

 If you may have suffered a concussion, the first important thing to do is see your doctor.
 They may prescribe a CT or MRI scan that can help diagnose a concussion.
 However, be cautioned that the hospital may send you home with outdated instructions for concussion treatment.
-For example, they may tell you to avoid sleep on the first night; or if you do sleep, try to wake up every couple of hours.
-But this idea is not supported by the research.
+They may tell you to avoid sleep on the first night; or if you do sleep, try to wake up every couple of hours.
+This idea is not supported by the research.
 In fact, lack of sleep robs the concussed brain of much needed rest and recovery.

 Health care providers trained in the latest concussion treatment methods take a different approach.
 First, they know that CT and MRI scans only show gross structural changes and miss up to 75% of brain injuries that occur at the microscopic level.
 Fortunately, there are more sensitive tests, such as EEG, Brain Maps and SPECT, that provide better assessment for concussion and other brain injuries.